dspace-group/dspace-reference-architecture-aws/README.md

 ### AWS Regions Supported

 dSPACE Cloud Products rely on a set of core AWS services that are included in all AWS Region launches.
-While Amazon Elastic File System (EFS) is not part of the initial core set, it typically becomes available within 12 months of a new region’s launch.
+While Amazon Elastic File System (EFS) is not part of the initial core set, it may not be immediately available in newly launched AWS Regions.
 For GPU-based workloads and other node configurations, users must verify the availability of the required EC2 instance types in the selected region.

 ## Usage Instructions